UK's National Grid seeks clarity on LNG's inclusion in port block of Russian vessels - NewsBreak

 UK's National Grid seeks clarity on LNG's inclusion in port block of Russian vessels

-LONDON, Feb 28 (Reuters) - Britain's National Grid (NG.L), which operates the Isle of Grain liquefied natural gas (LNG) terminal said it is seeking to understand if a block on Russia-related vessels, announced by the British government on Monday, includes LNG shipments.
+LONDON (Reuters) -Britain’s National Grid, which operates the Isle of Grain liquefied natural gas (LNG) terminal said it is seeking to understand if a block on Russia-related vessels, announced by the British government on Monday, includes LNG shipments.

 “We are supportive of government action to order UK ports to block all Russian-linked ships, and are seeking to understand if this includes LNG terminals and Russian-linked cargo,” a spokesperson said in an emailed statement.